 MAJOR ASSIGNMENTS

+Each major assignment will have a separate assignment sheet that you can find on Canvas and will be linked through our Course Schedule.
+The assignment sheets will include a more specific outline of the assignment, including expectations, resources, and due dates.

-Recursive Theory of Writing (1500 words)
+Recursive Theory of Writing (800 words)

 This essay will be ongoing throughout the course, though there is a specific due date (graded for credit) on the class schedule.
 This essay will have you investigate what you think writing is, what you think writing does, and who you believe you are as a writer.
+You will use selected key-terms—genre, speaker, audience, rhetorical appeals, and purpose—to argue what you believe writing is and what writing can do.

-Multiple Genre Project (1000 words)
+Multiple Genre Project (800 words)

 This project will have you explore how a single topic can be presented to multiple audiences across multiple genres.
 As the speaker, you will have to adapt your message to fit the specific audiences you’re trying to reach.
+We will develop a list of possible genres in class.
+You will be able to choose your topic, and though we will not be conducting intense research in class, you should choose a topic of which you have some familiarity.
+You will create a total of three genres, and each genre should serve a purpose and should be directed towards a clear audience.
+Though you will create three genres, you will only need to distinct audiences at minimum.

-ePortfolio (500 words)
+ePortfolio (300 words)

 ePortfolios are quickly becoming the new professional profiles.
-Understanding how to create, develop, and design a portfolio that functions appropriately for rhetorical situations will benefit you throughout your college career and beyond.
+Understanding how to create, develop, and design a portfolio that functions appropriately for different rhetorical situations will benefit you throughout your college career and beyond.
 This project requires that you have a rhetorical awareness of yourself as a speaker and composer and will introduce you to new digital mediums.
-You will also write a 500-word Designer Statement that explains your composing choices.
+You will also write a 300-word Designer Statement that explains your composing choices.

 Course Reflection (1000 words)